-We continue to have the highest standards with all our suppliers and business partners.
-We are proud to be one of the first certified B-Corporations both in the textile industry and in Argentina, arriving at the top 10 B-Corps worldwide and selected as best B-Corp in 2019.
+The high standards we promote among our suppliers and business partners lead us to be one of the first certified B-Corporations both in the textile industry and in Argentina.
+We were recognised at the top 10 B-Corps worldwide and were selected as best B-Corp in 2019.